Tinkerforge/doc/en/source/Tutorials/Tutorial_Extending/Tutorial.rst

 they only reduce wiring and save space.
 But, as you might have already guessed, there is more to it.
-It is possible to attach **Master Extensions** to the stack, which extend the stack with interfaces other than USB, e.g. :ref:`RS485 <rs485_extension>` or :ref:`Wi-Fi <wifi_extension>`, and :ref:`Ethernet <ethernet_extension>`.
+It is possible to attach **Master Extensions** to the stack, which extend the stack with interfaces other than USB, e.g. :ref:`RS485 <rs485_extension>`, :ref:`Wi-Fi <wifi_extension>` or :ref:`Ethernet <ethernet_extension>`.

-To create a RS485 bus between two stacks, you need two need one Master Brick and two RS485 Master Extensions additionally to the previous part.
+To create a RS485 bus between two stacks, you need one Master Brick and two RS485 Master Extensions additionally to the setup used in the previous part.
 Attach one RS485 Extension on top of your stack and build a new stack from the other RS485 Extension and the Master Brick.
-Wire up the two Extension.
+Wire up the two Extensions.
 Finally, connect the Rotary Poti Bricklet to this new stack.

-Now connect each stack separately to your PC and configure it with the Brick Viewer as described in the
+Now connect each stack separately to your PC and configure them with the Brick Viewer as described in the
 :ref:`RS485 documentation <rs485_extension_configuration>`.
-It is necessary that you power up the slave stacks prior to the master stack.
+It is necessary that you power up the slave stack prior to the master stack.

-You should see two Master Bricks, the Rotary
+You should now see two Master Bricks, the Rotary
 Poti Bricklet and the DC Brick in the Brick Viewer.
 If this is the case you can run your previously written code without any change.